Skilled Migration Australia

 Main features of the Subclass 491 regional visa:

-- Visa duration of 5 years
+- Visa duration of 5 years, eligible for Medicare when holding the 491 visa

 - A minimum of 65 points via the Points-test.